Jon-edge/edge-stension/README.md

 ### Requirements
 - **VS Code**: >= 1.95.0
-- Open the Edge React GUI workspace so the extension can find `env.json` and your `corePlugins.ts` file.
+- Open an edge-react-gui containing workspace so the extension can find `env.json` and `src/util/corePlugins.ts`.

 ### Installation
 - **From GitHub Release (recommended)**